 How do I know if it's my intuition or fears speaking?

-“I don't know if I feel right – or if I'm "just" scared.”
+"I don't know if I'm feeling right – or if I'm "just" scared."

-It's one of the hardest inner boundaries to learn.
+It's one of the hardest inner distinctions to learn.
 Because fear and intuition can sometimes sound surprisingly similar.
 Both want our attention.
-Both can feel powerful.
-But they come from completely different places within us.
+Both can feel strong.
+But they come from entirely different places within us.

 Intuition is the intelligence of the soul.
 It is direct and clear.
 It needs no proof.
 Intuition is often quiet.
-It makes no long-lasting fuss.
-It does not need to convince, explain or exaggerate.
-It is just there as a clear sense of direction.
-Sometimes it is soft, sometimes firm with brief body sensations - but it is rarely chaotic.
+It doesn't make a fuss for long.
+It doesn't need to convince, explain, or exaggerate.
+It's just there as a clear sense of direction.
+Sometimes it's soft, sometimes firm with brief bodily sensations – but it's rarely chaotic.

-When we listen to our intuition, decisions can feel serious while the body experiences a kind of inner order.
-There is a tone of clarity, even when what we are facing is difficult.
+When we listen to intuition, decisions can feel serious while the body experiences a kind of inner order.
+There is a tone of clarity, even when what we face is difficult.

-Fears come from the memory of the nervous system – not from the present.
-Fears carry memories of past experiences – things that have hurt, felt threatening or were too unsafe to bear at that time.
-Their job is to protect us.
+Fears come from the nervous system's memory – not from the present.
+Fears carry memories from past experiences – things that have hurt, felt threatening, or too uncertain to bear at that moment.
+Their purpose is to protect us.
 The problem is that they often protect us from things that are usually no longer dangerous.

 Fear speaks quickly.
-It piles up arguments, paints future scenarios and wants to make us act immediately.
+It stacks arguments, paints future scenarios, and wants us to act immediately.
 It creates a chaotic tension in the body that can last a long time and narrows our inner world.
-Thoughts go in circles and a lot revolves around what could go wrong.
+Thoughts go in circles, and much revolves around what could go wrong.

-It is common for fear to take on the language of intuition.
-Especially in people who have carried a lot of responsibility, have had to be vigilant, or have learned early on to anticipate risks.
-In such cases, the protection system can become very sophisticated.
+It is common for fear to dress itself in the language of intuition.
+Especially in people who have carried a lot of responsibility, had to be vigilant, or learned early to anticipate risks.
+In such cases, the protective system can become very sophisticated.

-This doesn't mean that intuition is weak.
+This does not mean that intuition is weak.
 It just means that it has long had to coexist with a very strong survival system.

-• Intuition correlates with balance in the nervous system (parasympathetic mode)
+• Intuition correlates with balance in the nervous system (parasympathetic state)

 • Fear activates the amygdala (threat center) and the stress system